 In other words, the new study suggests that a superprotective immune system may be the real reason behind extraordinary longevity.

 The ability of supercentenarians to better fight infections and cancer has led researchers to wonder if their immune systems were fundamentally different.

 The Japanese team examined over 40.000 immune cells circulating in a group of super long-lived people, and compared them with those of a younger subject (between 50 and 80 years of age).

 The researchers found that the supercentenarians had a very high level of cytotoxic cells sometimes as high as 80% of all T cells (an important type of immune cell) compared with 10-20% in the other subjects.

 The team examined the blood cells of 2 supercentenarians in detail.
 The aim was to see how these special cells were made.
 The discovery?
 Most had been cloned from a single ancestor cell.

-The Deputy Director of IMS, Center for Integrative Medical Sciences Piero CarninciSaid: “We believe that this type of cell, which is relatively rare in most individuals, even when young, is useful for fighting tumors.
-They may be important for immunosurveillance.
+The Deputy Director of IMS, Center for Integrative Medical Sciences Piero CarninciSaid: "We believe that this type of cell, which is relatively rare in most individuals, even when young, is useful in fighting cancer.
+They could be important for immunosurveillance.
 This has given us new insights.
-For example, on how long-lived people are able to protect themselves from conditions such as infections and cancer ".
+For example, on how long-lived people live. able to protect themselves from conditions such as infections and cancer ".

 The next step